symfony/symfony-docs/scheduler.rst

 Every
 ~~~~~

-This trigger allows you to define you schedule with frequency as text, using
+This trigger allows you to define your schedule with frequency as text, using
 intervals or relative date format allowed by PHP::

     RecurringMessage::every('10 seconds', $msg);